cloudnash/DPDzero-DevOpsAssignment/README.md

 git push -u origin main --force

+and we can check this on remote repo

-*****Is my remote GitHub repo:   https://github.com/cloudnash/DPDzero-DevOpsAssignment
+**** This my remote GitHub repo:   https://github.com/cloudnash/DPDzero-DevOpsAssignment